CefasRepRes/agriforwards-summer-school-2022/README.md

 ## TODO Next

 - [x] Michal to book Graham Finlayson.
 Only availability is 4th July.
+Rob has sent a meeting invite, but no confirmation received.

-- [ ] Mavis, Kate and Richard to meet and allocate students to modules
+- [x] Mavis, Kate and Richard to meet and allocate students to modules.

+- [ ] Questions about gender balance etc. in the allocations.

-- [ ] Rob to figure out risk assessment to allow Cefas people to go boating on The Broads
+- [ ] Rob to figure out risk assessment to allow Cefas people to go boating on The Broads.
+Discussions ongoing

 - [ ] Julie to confirm booking of Cefas facilities on Tuesday 5th July 2022

-- [ ] Richard to follow up with with Productivity East to confirm our requirements
+- [ ] Richard to follow up with with Productivity East to confirm our requirements.

-- [ ] Richard and Julie to talk urgently to the student who has objections to killing fish
+- [ ] Richard and Julie to talk urgently to the student who has objections to killing fish.

-- [ ] Look around Productivity East - perhaps hold the next meeting there
+- [ ] Look around Productivity East - perhaps hold the next meeting
+      there.

 - [ ] What tools are there for simulating robot arms?
-Ask Lincoln (RH)
+Ask Lincoln (RH).

 - [ ] Book the robotic equipment.

 - [ ] Find out how to program the UEA robot arms.
-(RH)
+(RH).

 - [ ] Ask the Holbeach National Centre for Food Manufacturing (Mark Swainson) for advice (RH).

 - [ ] Firm up the timetable

+- [ ] Can we firm up on the Broads trip?
+Who at the Broads Authority should we speak to?
+Which boat would we use?
+KH could put us in touch with somebody unless RH knows?

 ## TODO Backlog